-What if the earth suddenly rotated slower and each day had 32 hours instead of 24?
+What if the earth suddenly started rotating slower and each day had 32 hours instead of 24?
 What would you spend the extra 8 hours on?

 Most people would make time for the things they love doing.
 You’d do the same, wouldn’t you?

 Now, take a moment and think about your answer in reverse.
-It means you’re not spending enough time on the activities you love.
+It implies that in the present, you’re not spending enough time on the activities you love.
 And that’s understandable.
-The fast-paced world today forces you to spend daily effort on various chores and responsibilities to sail through life.
+The fast-paced world today compels you to spend daily effort on various chores and responsibilities to just sail through life.

 But can that change?
 Of course, it can.
 But, only if you’re willing to change yourself.
+Are you?
+If your answer is yes, let’s begin.
 As a start, this article explains why time management is important.

 - What is time management?